sgtanvi/agama/docs/square.md

 ## Organizer Login vs Square Connect

-* Organizers sign into Orbit normally (your auth).
+* Organizers sign into Agama normally (your auth).
 * **Square Connect** is an additional step to link their merchant account.
 * You never handle their Square username/password; OAuth only.